HUMERUS ANATOMY

 • Includes two key articular surfaces: the capitulum and the trochlea

-• These structures facilitate articulation and movement at the elbow
+• These structures facilitate articulation and movement at your elbow

 Articular Surfaces